How To Stop My Cat From Biting My Ankles

 See files for Cats

-If you share a home with a cat, you have probably already been surprised by an ’’attack on the ankles‘‘.
-Many owners are concerned about this habit as it appears to be a possible symptom of aggressiveness.
-However, in general, a cat that chases ankles of its owners is simply bored and doesn’t have another way to exercise their natural hunting instinct positively.
+If you share a home with a cat, you have probably already been surprised by an attack on your ankles‘.
+Many guardians are concerned about this habit.
+Not only is it practically dangerous, but appears to be a possible symptom of aggressiveness.
+In general, a cat that chases ankles of its owners is simply bored and doesn’t have another way to exercise their natural hunting instinct positively.

 Imagen: YouTube @Bad Cat Chris

-Despite having been "domesticated," cats maintain innate hunting instincts, as do all felines.
-However, unlike their wild relatives, our pets haven’t needed their skills as notorious hunters, since they do not need to catch prey to feed.
+Despite having been domesticated, cats maintain innate hunting instincts, as do all felines.
+Unlike their wild relatives, our pets don't often need to use their skills as such skilled hunters, since they do not need to catch prey to feed.

-On the one hand, this home life protects them from numerous diseases and adversities of the environment.
-On the other, when due attention is not paid to the enrichment of the environment that a feline requires to be energetic and healthy, different behavioral problems appear.
-You may wonder why your cat attacks you for no reason, however, all these behaviors manifested in the feline happen for a reason.
-These causes may be due to: feed, stress release or the need for attention.
+Domestication protects cats from numerous diseases and threats from the environment.
+At the same time, when due attention is not paid to the enrichment of the environment that a feline requires to be energetic and healthy, different behavioral problems appear.
+You may wonder why your cat attacks you for no reason, but this is not the case.
+These behaviors manifest for a reason.

-Most cats that bite the ankles of their guardians show some of the 5 symptoms of boredom in cats.
-By spending a lot of time alone and not having an enriched environment, or not receiving the due attention of their tutors, a cat finds biting ankles the perfect opportunity to exercise their natural hunting instinct.
-In addition, it is important to remember that a bored or sedentary cat becomes vulnerable to a series of diseases and behavioral problems.
+- Boredom: most cats that bite the ankles of their guardians show some of the 5 symptoms of boredom in cats.
+By spending a lot of time alone and not having an enriched environment or not receiving enough attention from their tutors, a cat finds biting ankles the perfect opportunity to exercise their natural hunting instinct.
+If your cat spends a lot of time alone, they may get excited when they see you and bite you ankles as a way to interact.

 It may not be obvious, but when we play with our cats, we give them the opportunity to exercise their innate instincts.
-For example: the classic game of the wand (or fishing rod) aims to mimic the movement of a bird to stimulate the cat's instinct to hunt.
-If we stop playing with our cats or do not provide toys and accessories for them to remain active during our absence, it is very likely that they will find an escape valve for their boredom, for example, attacking our ankles.
+For example, fishing rod toys with feathers are popular because they mimic bird prey.
+If we stop playing with our cats or do not provide suitable cat toys and accessories for them to remain active during our absence, it is very likely they will find an escape valve for their boredom.
+This can include attacking our ankles.